Last updated June 7, 2017.

 In 2016, I graduated from the Computer Science undergraduate program at UC Berkeley, with a 4.0 in major GPA.
-I currently work at Google as a Google Brain Resident.
+I currently work at Google on the Brain Robotics team.

 At Berkeley, I did undergraduate research in the Berkeley Artificial Intelligence Research (BAIR) Lab, mentored by Pieter Abbeel and working most closely with John Schulman.
-My main research area is deep reinforcement learning, which combines deep neural nets and reinforcement learning to learn good strategies from minimal domain knowledge.
 I was also a TA for CS 70, the introductory discrete math and probability course.

 In 2016, I was an Honorable Mention for the NSF Graduate Research Fellowship Program.

-As someone who started as a math major, I’ve always liked theoretical computer science.
-Outside machine learning, I enjoy complexity theory, theoretical cryptography, and mathematical logic.
+As someone who started as a math major, I’ve always had a soft spot for theoretical computer science.
+Outside of machine learning, I enjoy complexity theory, theoretical cryptography, and mathematical logic.

 Blog posts range from explanations of research papers to observations of my life and stupid jokes.
 I post whenever I have the time to, meaning not very often.
 (Disclaimer: the views expressed here are my own, not those of my employer.)